Overview

 About the role:

-This is a full-time post (35 hours/week), and you will be offered a fixed term contract until 12 months from the start date of the contract.
+This is a full-time post (35 Hours per week), and you will be offered a fixed term contract for 12 months in the first instance, with the possibility of extension if funding allows.
+This post is an on-site role only (no hybrid option).

 Research staff at King’s are entitled to at least 10 days per year (pro-rata) for professional development.
 This entitlement, from the Concordat to Support the Career Development of Researchers, applies to Postdocs, Research Assistants, Research and Teaching Technicians, Teaching Fellows and AEP equivalent up to and including grade 7.
 Visit the Centre for Research Staff Development for more information.